Rotaka92/recidiviz-data/scraper/README.md

   Recidiviz system for a given region's scraper, when a request is received to start a new scape job for that scraper.
 A `DocketItem` includes fields to specify the scraper / region it is intended for, and the scrape type it should be used for.
+- `EnvironmentVariable` entities are used to store environment variables and sensitive information (such as usernames/ passwords to systems used by the scrapers).
+These entities are only created by hand, in the Cloud Console.
+Scrapers will typically read them, then store them in Memcache for easy repeat-access.
 - `<region>_scrape_session.ScrapeSession` is used to track individual session information (the most recent inmate to be scraped in that session, etc.) over a long run-time.
 This is only implemented in scrapers which anticipate long-lived scrape jobs (either because the system they scrape contains historical information, or because they receive very long